eldoy/weblang/README.md

 // Function called db
 const db = function({
-  state,  // the runner's state with vars and return key,    // the name of the function, here 'db' raw,    // the object you send to this function val,    // the object, variables and pipes applied setter, // store the result in this variable id,     // the duplicate key id, if any run,    // the run function that runs your code set,    // use this to set variables, prefix with '$' get,    // use this to get variables and run pipes opt,    // the options passed to weblang params  // parameters passed to your extensions
+  state,  // the runner's state with vars and return code,   // the actual code sent to weblang, untouched blob,   // the internal object used by weblang, with ids raw,    // the object you send to this function val,    // the object, variables and pipes applied key,    // the name of the function, here 'db' setter, // store the result in this variable id,     // the duplicate key id, if any run,    // the run function that runs your code set,    // use this to set variables, prefix with '$' get,    // use this to get variables and run pipes ok,     // the validation function used for if tests opt,    // the options passed to weblang params, // parameters passed to your extensions expand, // the expander function used internally pipes,  // the pipe functions util    // util functions
 }) {

   // Example use of set